nlf/precommit-hook/README.md

 This module is a handy little tool that I wrote to help enforce code quality in Node.js projects.
 It allows you to run any scripts defined in your package.json before a commit is made.

-### WARNING: If you already have a `.git/hooks/pre-commit` file, this package will overwrite it.

 Why should I use it?
 --------------------